QuantumMisaka/ATST-Tools/README.md

 ```
 to generate `init_neb_chain.traj` for continuation calculation.
 You can also `python neb_post.py neb.traj` to generate the latest neb band `neb_latest.traj` and do continuation calculation by `python neb_make.py -i neb_latest.traj [n_max]`. note that `n_max = n_image - 2`

-For AutoNEB, you need to get `neb_latest.traj` in a more compicated way:
+For AutoNEB, you need to get `neb_latest.traj` in a more compicated way, especially for the first NEB step in AutoNEB running:
 ```bash
 python traj_collect.py ./AutoNEB_iter/run_autoneb???iter[index].traj
 ```